 Origin: Eastern Asia

-Feeding: Use half the recommended dose of a balanced liquid fertilizer every few weeks from spring to autumn.
+Feeding: Use half the recommended dose of a balanced liquid fertilizer every 6-8 from spring to autumn or whenever you can see active growth.

-Troubleshooting: Peperomia Polybotrya is a succulent plant, and as such is very susceptible to overwatering.
+Troubleshooting: Peperomia argyreia is a succulent plant, and as such is very susceptible to overwatering.
 Better to keep it on the dry side.

 Tip: This plant is safe around pets and children.
 Keep away from direct light and radiators.
 This plant prefers to be root bound, so repot sparingly.
-In winter, make sure it is placed in a bright area, while in summer you can give it a more shaded spot.
+In winter, make sure it is placed in a bright area, while in summer you can give it a spot with medium, indirect light.